Oracle LDAP Integration With Oracle Internet Directory: An Overview

 Dynamic evaluation of access control entities – subtree administrators can identify subjects and objects by the namespace they are located in and their association to other objects in the directory.

-Learn more about how Appsian helps enhance security and compliance within your Oracle environment.
+Learn more about how Pathlock helps enhance security and compliance within your Oracle environment.